DirkPersky/typo3-rte-ckeditor-fontawesome/README.md

 ## Fontawesome 6 Pro

-Usually you have a RTE config in your sitepacke, if not create a new file.
+Usually you have a RTE config in your sitepackage, if not create a new file.
 * add PluginFA6Pro.yaml to imports
-* add fontawesome URL or path to CSS (do not forget to add webfonts path as defined in css)
+* add fontAwesome URL or path to CSS
+* if icons are still missing: check webfonts path in the css and change if necessary

 ```
 imports: